rsanchezmo/jaxer/README.md

 ```

 #### Inference
-An agent class has been created so you can load a trained model and use it to predict any data you want:
+An agent class has been created, so you can load a trained model and use it to predict any data you want:

 ```python
 import jaxer